Shoebtamboli/ecommerce_app/README.md

 - Active Storage (for image uploads)
 - Stimulus (for JavaScript interactions)
 - Chart.js (for admin dashboard analytics)
+- Sidekiq (for background job processing)
+- MailCatcher (for email testing in development)

 ## Prerequisites

 Before you begin, ensure you have the following installed:

 - Ruby 3.x
-- Rails 6.x
+- Rails 7.x
 - PostgreSQL
-- Node.js and Yarn (for webpacker)
+- Node.js and Yarn
+- Redis (for Sidekiq)

 ## Setup